 - Relying on informal agreements.
 A handshake deal feels easier, but unwritten arrangements are unenforceable and leave both parents exposed.

 - Withholding visitation over unpaid support.
-Texas treats custody and support as separate issues, and denying parenting time can backfire on you in court.
+Texas treats custody and support as separate issues, and denying parenting time can backfire on you in court and have serious consequences.

 - Misreporting income.
-Underreporting practice distributions, K-1 income, or retained earnings invites scrutiny and undermines your credibility on net resources.
+Underreporting practice distributions, K-1 income, or retained earnings invites scrutiny and undermines your credibility regarding your net resources.
+Courts do not look kindly on this.

 - Ignoring medical and dental support.
-These obligations are part of the order, not optional add-ons, and overlooking them creates arrears.
+These obligations are part of the order, not optional add-ons, and overlooking them creates arrears that have consequences.

 About Hargrave Family Law

-At Hargrave Family Law, we are a boutique firm serving families across the Dallas–Fort Worth Metroplex, including Collin County and McKinney.
+We are a boutique family law firm serving families across the Dallas–Fort Worth Metroplex, including Collin County and McKinney.

 Our philosophy is collaborative and future-focused.
 That does not mean soft.
-It means we protect your interests and your privacy strategically, characterizing complex income, and retained earnings accurately, without needless destruction.
-Our mission is to empower you with the information and resources to make your own informed decisions.
+It means we protect your interests and your privacy strategically, characterizing complex income, and retained earnings accurately, advocating for you without needless destruction.
+Our mission is to empower you with the information and resources you need to make your informed decisions about your future.

 That work is led by attorneys whose credentials speak to both competence and care.
-Our team is Board Certified in Family Law by the Texas Board of Legal Specialization, holds an Avvo 10.0 and Justia 5/5 rating, and has earned Texas Super Lawyers® recognition.
+Our team includes lawyers that are Board Certified in Family Law by the Texas Board of Legal Specialization, hold Avvo 10.0 and Justia 5/5 ratings, and have consistently earned Texas Super Lawyers® recognition.
+Our firm is also consistently included as a Tier 1 firm in Best Lawyers of America®.

 Our Child Support Process in McKinney